Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

-We recognize the nearly horizontal contour lines immediately: in the lower regions of the figure (below $r=0.4$, say) the lines of fixed $q_0$ are nearly independent of the strength of the regularizer.
-As we go higher, the effect of the regularizer starts to be felt more and more, and for $r$ approaching 1 the regularizer is taking over.
-The estimation error ($\sqrt{q_0}-1$) on the first five contour lines, from bottom up, is 5\%, 10\%, 20\%, 23\%, and 30\%, respectively.
-These lines are nearly horizontal, which means that if we have enough data the strength of the regularizer hardly matters at all, the error would be the same even for $\eta=0$.
-The first line where we can see a definite increase of $r$ with $\eta$ is the one corresponding to $q_0=2$, that is to an estimation error of 40\%.
+We recognize the nearly horizontal contour lines immediately: in the lower regions of the figure (below $r=0.3$, say) the lines of fixed $q_0$ are nearly independent of the strength of the regularizer.
+As we go higher, the effect of the regularizer starts to be felt more and more.
+The estimation error ($\sqrt{q_0}-1$) on the first five contour lines, from bottom up, is 5\%, 10\%, 20\%, 30\%, and 40\%, respectively.
+These lines are nearly horizontal, which means that if we have enough data the strength of the regularizer hardly matters at all, the error would be the almost the same even for $\eta=0$.
+The first line where we can see a definite increase of $r$ with $\eta$ is the one corresponding to the relative estimation error 0.4.
 Beyond this point the regularizer is taking over and the estimation error for a large enough $\eta$ is determined more by the regularizer than the size of the sample.
-We see then that either we have a sufficient amount of data and then the regularizer does not play any role, or it does, but by then the error is so large as to make the whole optimization pointless.
+We see then that either we have a sufficient amount of data and then the regularizer does not play a very important role, or it does, but by then the error is so large as to make the whole optimization pointless.
 In the higher regions of the contour map the optimization is completely determined by the regularizer.
 The highest contour line corresponds to $q_0=\pi$ with $r$ hitting its critical value of 2.
-Beyond this point the optimization does not have a meaningful solution (see the next subsection), and the contour lines with $q_0$ values above $\pi$ are only shown to give a feeling about the behavior of the map.
+For $q_0$ increasing further $r$ must decrease (see Fig.~\ref{fig:q0}).
 With $q_0$ going to infinity the contour lines shrink to the point $\eta=0$, $r=1$, corresponding to the singularity of the unregularized problem.